ChrisGiggleman/CyberSec/Projects/Password_Generator.md

 # Run the program
 password-gen -l 20 --require-each

-4️⃣ Windows Workflow
+4️⃣ Windows Installation
 # Build the installer
 python build.py

 # Run generated setup.exe
-dist\password-gen.exe
+dist\password-gen-setup.exe

 # Then use it like:
-password-gen.exe -l 20 --require-each
+password_gen.exe -l 20 --require-each

-5️⃣ Future Improvements

-GUI mode (Tkinter or PyQt)

-Custom wordlists for passphrases

-Password strength meter

-Config file for defaults